Skip to main content

 The setup I want today optimizes for:

 This is the shape I ended up with.
-It keeps deps as a first class task and runs everything through uv run.
+Notice how dependencies are a first-class citizen (deps), and everything runs through uv run.

 # yaml-language-server: $schema=https://taskfile.dev/schema.json